 Bill 148, the Fair Workplaces, Better Jobs Act, is introducing major changes to Ontario’s employment and labour laws.

-The Government of Canada plans to legalize recreational marijuana across the country as of July 1, 2018, and employers are wondering how this will impact the workplace.
+The Government of Canada plans to legalize recreational marijuana across the country by Fall, 2018, and employers are wondering how this will impact the workplace.

 Are you having trouble finding a job or career?
 If you’re having difficulty finding employment, there are a few things that you can do to speed along the process.
 Volunteering and interning are two sure-fire ways to gain experience, get your foot in the door with a company, and build your professional resume.
 But for right now, let’s just focus on the benefits of interning.
 Some of you might be thinking, what is an internship?
 Well, let’s start there!